Skip to main content

 Step 3 / Configure your plan

-• Turn (Orbit): rotating around a point in the 3D environment can be done by clicking and holding the LMB (left mouse button) within the 3D environment and then dragging.
+• Orbit: rotate around a point in the 3D environment by clicking and holding the LMB and dragging.

-• Move: You can move yourself within the 3D environment by using the MMB (middle mouse button).
+• Pan: move around the 3D environment with the MMB (middle mouse button).

 PC navigation